Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Discussion

-Figure~\ref{fig:FM} displays $\Delta\sigma_{\text{m}}(x)$, obtained from the values in Table~\ref{table:alloys stress}, as a function of $\Delta(\Delta E^{\text{SED}})(x)$ calculated with EMTO-CPA.
-In figure, the alloying effect was obtained by increasing the concentration of the solute from 0\,\% to 5\,\%.
-We can see that Ni, Mn, and Al decrease the ITS and also decrease the SED, however, Co, Cr, and V increase the ITS but decrease the SED.
-We also investigated the correlation between $\sigma_{\text{m}}$ and $\Delta E^{\text{SED}}$ increasing the concentration of the solute from 5\,\% to 10\,\%, however the result is qualitatively identical to the one depicted in Fig.~\ref{fig:FM}.
-From these results, we infer that the anticipated correlation between the ITS and the FM SEDs following Eq.~\eqref{eq:stress:strdiff} can not capture the observed alloying trend of $\sigma_{\text{m}}$.
+Previous investigations for pure Fe revealed that the fcc structure is the nearest saddle point configuration to the bcc phase on the uniaxial strain energy curve if the magnetic state is constrained to FM order~\cite{inherent:property,Liu,idealandmagnetic:2002,Sob:2004}.
+We found that the saddle point state also coincides with the fcc structure for the presently investigated FFM Fe-based alloys.
+For the PM Fe and Fe-based alloys, the saddle point configuration has bct symmetry with axial ratio $1< c/a < \sqrt{2}$.
+Hence, the constant volume SED is given by $\Delta E^{\textrm{SED}} = E_{\textrm{bct}} - E_{\textrm{bcc}}$ for all investigated PM systems, while $\Delta E^{\textrm{SED}} = E_{\textrm{fcc}} - E_{\textrm{bcc}}$ for the FFM binaries.

-Next we tried to establish a correlation between the PM SEDs obtained from paramagnetic (PM) fcc Fe$_{1-x}M_{x}$ alloys and their FM bcc phases.
-Using the above described procedure and a concentration increase of the solute from 0\,\% to 5\,\%, we plotted the stress change versus the PM SED change in Fig.~\ref{fig:PM}.
-From that figure, it can be clearly seen that Ni and Mn decrease the ITS and likewise decrease the SED, while Cr, Co, and V increase the ITS as well as they increase the PM SED.
-However, FeAl is outlying as the ITS decreases with Al, but the PM SED increases with Al. Assuming a paramagnetic fcc state thus captures somewhat better the observed alloying trends than a FM fcc but the correlation dictated by Eq.~\eqref{eq:stress:strdiff} is still not perfect.
+Figure~\ref{fig:FM} displays $\Delta\sigma_{\textrm{m}}(x)$, obtained from the values in Tables~\ref{table:alloys stress} and~\ref{table:PMalloys stress}, as a function of $\Delta(\Delta E^{\textrm{SED}})(x)$ calculated with EMTO-CPA for both magnetic states.
+The alloying effects were obtained by increasing the concentration of the solute from 0\,\% to 5\,\% and from 0\,\% to 10\,\% (\emph{i.e.}, $x_{0}=0$ and $x=0.05/0.1$) for FFM and PM alloys, respectively.
+For the FM state [Fig.~\ref{fig:FM}(a)], we can see that Ni, Mn, and Al decrease both the ITS and the SED, while Co, Cr, and V increase the ITS but decrease the SED.
+We also investigated the correlation between $\sigma_{\textrm{m}}(x)$ and $\Delta(\Delta E^{\textrm{SED}})(x)$ increasing the concentration of the solute from $x_0= 0.05$ to $x=0.1$, but the result is qualitatively identical to the one depicted in Fig.~\ref{fig:FM}(a).
+From Fig.~\ref{fig:FM}(b), one can see that $\Delta\sigma_{\textrm{m}}(x)$ correlates strongly with the $\Delta(\Delta E^{\textrm{SED}})(x)$ in the PM state.
+From these results, we infer that the correlation between the SEDs and the ITSs suggested by Eq.~\eqref{eq:stress:strdiff} is not supported for the FFM Fe-based alloys, while it holds for the PM Fe-based alloys.